- Working as a Travel Counsellor [NOC 6521]

 You can use directories to produce lists of potential employers.
 Contact them directly to find out if they’re hiring.

-- Business Practices and Consumer Protection Authority of British Columbia – Licensed Travel Agencies
+- Consumer Protection BC – Licensed Travel Agencies

 Listing of all licensed travel agencies in British Columbia – search by city